xaviermerino/ECE1552/FinalProject/README.md

 ### Functional Requirements
 * This imitation of Simon **does not run forever**.
 You are only required to generate ten rounds.
 * During a round the system must **illuminate a number of LEDs**.
-For instance, in round one the system illuminates one LED.
-In round two, the system illuminates two LEDs.
+Each LED has an associated sound with it.
+For instance, in round one the system illuminates the red LED and plays the tone associated with that LED.
+In round two, the system illuminates two LEDs and plays the tones associated with those LEDs.
 Make sure to leave a second in between the light up of your LEDs.
 * After illuminating all LEDs for that round, the system must wait for the appropriate **amount of button presses**.
 For instance, round one should only accept one button press and round two should accept two button presses.
+The user's button press will blink the LED once and play its associated tone.
 If at any point the player pushed a wrong button the game is over.
 If the player pushed all the buttons in correct order then it's a win.
 * When the player wins (this is by pressing all the buttons correctly), the LEDs must **exhibit a chaser or sequencer behavior**.
 This should give the appearance of running lights and should be repeated indefinitely.
 If you are unsure what sequence to implement, you can check [this link](https://www.youtube.com/embed/kLGUHvCSHC4) for some ideas.
 * Use the buzzer to **make a sound** when the player pressed an incorrect button.
 Turn off all the lights and wait indefinitely.
 * Whether it's a win or a lose the game will only be restarted by pressing the **reset button** on the Arduino.